flutter/website/src/docs/development/ui/advanced/focus.md

 tapped or clicked.

 You might pass a `FocusNode` object to the `Focus` widget to manage, but if you don't, it creates its own.
-The main reason you would want to create your own `FocusNode` to pass to a `Focus` widget is to be able to call `requestFocus()` on the node to control the focus from a parent widget.
+The main reason to create your own `FocusNode` is to be able to call `requestFocus()` on the node to control the focus from a parent widget.
 Most of the other functionality of a `FocusNode` is best accessed by changing the attributes of the `Focus` widget itself.